HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 #### updateUserPassword_ms.php
 __updateUserPassword_ms.php__ validates the user's password against what is stored in the database to ensure user authentication.
 If the user passes the password check and does not have a teacher or superuser role, the password will be updated.
+The operation is then logged.
+The microserive then retrieves all updated data from the database (through retrieveProfileService_ms.php) as the output for the microservice.
+See __retrieveProfileService_ms.php__  for more information.

 __Include original service files:__ sessions.php, basic.php